 How to Bet at Woodbine Racetrack

 Woodbine offers an hour-long handicapping show each day featuring the duo of Jason Portuando and Jeff Bratt in the studio.
 They give their Woodbine best bets and Woodbine wagers every race day.
-They meet typically runs Wednesday, Friday, Saturday, and Sunday, but in 2020 after the disruption of the coronavirus pandemic, the meet has been running Thursday through Sunday with evening racing on Thursday.
+This year, Woodbine has been running four days a week most weeks, with races Thursday, Friday, Saturday, and Sunday.

 Learning how to bet at Woodbine Racetrack is part of the battle to becoming the best handicapper.
 There are two turf courses at Woodbine, with an inner turf course at seven furlongs and a 1 1/2 mile outer turf course that sweeps around the perimeter of the inner synthetic track at one mile.
 The Woodbine Mile is run on the outer turf course, with horses starting on the backstretch and sweeping around the wide turn to the long stretch and the wire.
 Pay attention to how the track is playing that day, such as if speed is holding on at the front end, or if horses are making sweeping moves off the turn to run down the front runners.
 That will help you make your Woodbine Mile selections.